 Separation of hazardous and non-hazardous waste: Proper documentation helps keep hazardous waste separate from non-hazardous waste.
 If hazardous waste is not separated at the source, it can contaminate the entire process.

-Separation close to the generation: The closer waste is separated to its generation point, the more efficient the subsequent processes become.
+Separation close to the generation: The closer waste is separated to its generation point, the more efficient the subsequent processes become and the lower is the problem of materials contaminating each other and reducing the level of material stream purity.

 Waste/material acceptance criteria: Each stage of the chain should have clear waste acceptance criteria or secondary material criteria to ensure consistency in handling and processing.